germsvel/germsvel.github.io/_drafts/elixir_supervisors_and_their_strategies.md

 mix new bank --sup
 {% endhighlight %}

+If you go to bank.ex, you should now see something like this (but with more comments),

+{% highlight elixir %}
+defmodule Bank do
+  use Application

+  def start(_type, _args) do
+    import Supervisor.Spec, warn: false

+    children = []
+  end

+  opts = [strategy: :one_for_one, name: Bank.Supervisor]
+  Supervisor.start_link(children, opts)
+end
+{% endhighlight %}

-Now when `mix` starts an application, it will do so by calling the [`start/1`][start/1] function in a module using the `Application` behavior.
-And that's what we have in bank.ex.
+When `mix` starts our Bank application, it will call that [`start/1`][start/1] function, since that module is using the `Application` behavior.

+As you can see, mix is using the `import Supervisor.Spec` because we'll just start a supervisor when the `mix` starts the application.
+The supervisor started, called `Bank.Supervisor` is the top level supervisor of our application.

+Let's define three children,

 {% highlight elixir %}
 defmodule Bank do